 Jennifer A. Johnson is a senior Director with the Firm, concentrating her practice in estate planning, special needs planning, business succession planning, guardianship, estate administration and elder law.
 She represents individuals and families at all income levels.

 Jennifer’s practice involves designing and implementing a custom estate plan for each client.
 Designing the right plan means choosing the right estate planning tools.
 Jennifer frequently utilizes irrevocable insurance trusts, family limited partnerships, limited liability companies, shareholder agreements, qualified personal residence trusts, grantor retained annuity trusts, intentionally defective grantor trusts, charitable lead trusts and charitable remainder trusts, and revocable and irrevocable trusts utilizing generation skipping transfer tax planning.
-Jennifer also draws on her extensive experience with special needs, Medicaid, and Veterans benefit planning when helping clients design their estate plan, as well as appealing Medicaid decisions, Social Security disability decisions and Veterans benefit decisions.
+Jennifer also draws on her extensive experience with special needs, Medicaid, and Veterans benefit planning.
 Additionally, Jennifer handles all aspects of guardianship, probate, estate and trust administration, including funding and liquidity issues, estate and gift tax return preparation and succession planning for beneficiaries.

 After graduating from law school, Jennifer joined the Milwaukee, Wisconsin office of Quarles & Brady, LLP, where she practiced multi-generational estate and closely held business planning.
 In 2003, Jennifer became a partner with The Kingsbury Firm, LLC, a boutique estate planning firm serving high net worth families.